 Bok Tower Gardens always shows up in guides on things to do in Central Florida, but no one ever really sells you on all the reasons to visit.
 On first blush, it sounds as if you visit to see a tower or garden.
-What if I told you that Bok Tower and the gardens are only one element of Bok Tower Gardens?
+What if I told you that Bok Tower and the gardens are only one Bok Tower Gardens element?
 And while impressive, there is so much more to see and do at Bok Tower Gardens that you might think.

 Three miles north of Lake Wales and located centrally between Tampa and Orlando, Bok Tower Gardens is within reach for those of us living in Central Florida or visiting.

 This is not a sponsored post, but we were invited to visit Bok Tower Gardens.
 All the opinions are those of Brit on the Move™.
 And, you know the deal.
 I will tell you the good, the bad, and the ugly.